pcafrica/advanced_programming_2025-2026/exercises/07/07-c++_make_libraries.md

 # Summary (1/2)

-`make` efficiently determines the need to regenerate a target by checking its existence and the up-to-dateness of prerequisite files.
-This feature enables it to avoid unnecessary target regeneration.

 **How Make determines what to rebuild:**
 1. Check if the target exists.
 2. Compare timestamps of the target and its prerequisites.
 3. Rebuild if any prerequisite is newer than the target.
 4. Recursively check prerequisites of prerequisites.

-Make simplifies the installation of numerous libraries through a concise set of commands.
-A typical sequence for installing an open-source library involves using the following commands:
+A typical sequence for building and installing a library involves using the following commands:

 ```bash
 make
 make install
 ```

-Typically, the `make` command builds the library, while `make install` copies the library's headers, the libraries and the binaries to a user-specified folder, which defaults to the `/usr` or `/usr/local` directory.
-This streamlined process facilitates the integration of the installed library into your source code.
+Typically, the `make` command builds the library, while `make install` copies the library's headers, the libraries and possible binaries to a user-specified folder, which defaults to the `/usr` or `/usr/local` directory.

 ---

 # Summary (2/2)

-In some circumstances, the build process can be optimized by employing the `make -j<N>` command, where `N` represents the number of parallel jobs or commands executed concurrently.
+In some circumstances, the build process can be optimized by employing the `make -j<N>` command, where `N` represents the number of parallel jobs or commands executed concurrently (use `-j$(nproc)` for automatically using all the available cores).

 Despite its advantages, Makefiles are platform-dependent, necessitating adaptation to different operating systems.
 To address this issue, we will explore [CMake](https://cmake.org/) as a potential solution, providing a platform-independent alternative for managing and generating build systems.

 ## Further readings

-- [A simple makefile tutorial](https://cs.colby.edu/maxwell/courses/tutorials/maketutor/): Essential tutorial on `make` and Makefile.
+- [A simple Makefile tutorial](https://cs.colby.edu/maxwell/courses/tutorials/maketutor/): Essential tutorial on `make` and Makefile.
 - [Makefile tutorial](https://github.com/vampy/Makefile): A GitHub repository with numerous makefile examples.
 - [GNU make](https://www.gnu.org/software/make/manual/make.html): Official documentation for `make` and Makefile.